 Arabic Immersion Institute 2020

-In collaboration with language experts and partner universities, QFI has organized the Arabic Immersion Institute for Arabic language teachers to enhance the pedagogy and support curriculum development during these unprecedented times.
-These workshops include best practices in curriculum planning, remote language learning, and proficiency-based assessment.
+In collaboration with language experts and partner universities, QFI organized the Arabic Immersion Institute for Arabic language teachers, to enhance pedagogy and support curriculum development during the unprecedented times of the COVID-19 pandemic.
+These workshops included best practices in curriculum planning, remote language learning, and proficiency-based assessment.

 Learn more about immersion-based learning and access resources from the Institute below.